Peter Slaghuis: House pioneer

 In November 1988, Slaghuis scored a hit with his best known work, "Jack to the Sound of the Underground".
 The idea for the single came from remixing "Pink Cadillac" by Natalie Cole for the Disco Mix Club.
 Slaghuis loved the bassline but disliked the drums, so he just changed the percussion using a Roland TR-909 drum machine, and added some samples and another four basslines using Akai samplers.
 The single used a lot of samples for which Slaghuis had to pay royalties over, such as "Doctorin' the House" by Coldcut and Yazz, "Music" by Montreal Sound, "Jack to the Sound" by Fast Eddie and "You're No Good for Me" by Kelly Charles.
 It entered the UK Singles Chart on 5 November 1988 and reached No. 14 on 3 December 1988 and number 57 in Australia, and became a hit in almost every country in Europe, except in Slaghuis' own country, the Netherlands, where it only reached the No. 22 position of the charts.
-The song's music video was directed and edited by Slaghuis himself at Creators International, with art direction by Cello Hoekstra, and also featured Paul Elstak, Marianne from The Hague (the person lip-syncing to the Kelly Charles sample), Helen Willemse, and other BlueTiek-in employees.
+The song's music video was directed and edited by Slaghuis himself at Creators International, with art direction by Cello Hoekstra, and also featured Paul Elstak, Marianne from The Hague (the person lip-syncing to the Kelly Charles sample), Slaghuis' girlfriend Helen Willemse, and other BlueTiek-in employees.
 It was shot in a gas factory in the Netherlands.
 The synthesizer that Slaghuis plays in the video was a Casio SK-1.
+The BlueTiek-in would close down shortly after the single's success.
 In 1989, "Jack to the Sound of the Underground" would later be used as the theme song for the radio and television versions of the BBC comedy show The Mary Whitehouse Experience.
 Slaghuis released "Move Your Feet to the Rhythm of the Beat", which was very successful as well in April that year.
 The song shared the same musical formula as its predecessor: catchy Hi-NRG loops mixed with a collection of samples, though it lacked the catchy hook lines present in the first release.
 It only reached No. 69 on the UK Singles Chart on 19 August 1989.
 In the Netherlands, it reached the No. 28 position of the charts.
 Slaghuis also released the album Hithouse, which contained every style of music including acid, Latin, Hi-NRG, house and hip hop.
 One of the tracks, called "Everybody (Got To Get Some)", was a Todd Terry-type acid track, with vocals by Crystal P. Using the money that he earned from both singles, he bought a farmhouse in Appeltern, which also housed his new studio.